SvemirskiHod/BulkSnacks_LHL-midterm/README.md

 ## Improvements that could still be made
 - lots of possible refactoring
+- added site functionality (user favourites, past orders/reorder etc)
 - several functions and variables not named particularly well, partly due to the time crunch
 - better use of ES6, destructuring and more concise expressions
+- expanded use of Bootstrap (snacks, basket pages not great on mobile)

 ## Getting Started